By Eric Johnson

 Mormonism’s definition of the atonement is unique when compared to what has been historically taught in biblical Christianity.

-For Mormons, the symbol of the cross is a negative symbol because it is taught that the atonement took place in the Garden of Gethsemane.
+For Mormons, the symbol of the cross is a negative symbol because Mormon leaders say that the atonement took place in the Garden of Gethsemane.
 Tenth President Joseph Fielding Smith explained,

 BYU professor Robert J. Matthews wrote, “It was in Gethsemane, on the slopes of the Mount of Olives, that Jesus made his perfect atonement by the shedding of his blood more so than on the cross” (A Bible!
 A Bible! p.
 282).
 Explaining that Latter-day Saints don’t wear crosses around their necks or decorate their buildings with this symbol, 15th President Gordon B. Hinckley stated, “But for us, the cross is the symbol of the dying Christ, while our message is a declaration of a Living Christ” (Gordon B. Hinckley, “The Symbol of Our Faith,” Ensign, April 2005, p.
 3).